CodeThicket/react-ai-translator/README.md

 [![npm version](https://badge.fury.io/js/react-ai-translator.svg)](https://badge.fury.io/js/react-ai-translator)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](./LICENSE)

+1. This package provides a CLI command (**generate_translations**) to generate a `translations.json` file in your `public` directory, containing translations for your website's displayable content.
+It uses AI translation services (configurable via options) to translate your content into specified languages.
+The models used are downloaded from huggingface and run your in local env.

-A **React** component for **local, secure, on-demand translations** powered by the **[Xenova/nllb-200-distilled-600M](https://huggingface.co/Xenova/nllb-200-distilled-600M)** model.
+2. A **React** component for **local, secure, on-demand translations** powered by the **[Xenova/nllb-200-distilled-600M](https://huggingface.co/Xenova/nllb-200-distilled-600M)** model.
 This package utilizes the **WebGPU** capabilities of the device on which the app runs, ensuring data privacy and enabling you to translate text without sending data to third-party APIs.

 > **Note**: This is especially suitable when security is a concern and parts of the data are user-provided, which might not be captured in your `i18n` translation files.